batoomer/cafe-bakery-website/README.md

-# cafe-bakery-website
+# Mariposa Café & Bakery Website

-Fictional Mariposa Café &amp; Bakery website project, built with HTML, CSS and JavaScript.
+This repository contains the source code for the fictional Mariposa Café & Bakery website project.
+The website is designed to showcase a cafe and bakery, built using HTML, JavaScript, CSS, and webpack.